Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (2) The medical certification shall be completed and signed within 24

-hours after delivery by the physician in attendance at or after delivery,
+hours after delivery by the certifying health care professional in attendance at or after delivery,

 except when investigation is required under Division 3-3 of Article 3 of the

 Counties Code and except as provided by regulation in special

 (3) When a fetal death occurs without medical attendance upon the mother

 at or after the delivery, or when investigation is required under Division